St. Louis, MO

 The outcome of an aviation accident lawsuit largely depends on proving who is responsible for the accident.
 Many people besides the pilot are potentially responsible for an aviation disaster.

 Most flights have a captain, a co-pilot, and relief pilots.
-The captain is the highest ranking member of the aircrew and is responsible for operating the vehicle and managing the plane’s safety.
+The captain is the highest-ranking member of the aircrew and is responsible for operating the vehicle and managing the plane’s safety.
 With pilot error accounting for numerous accidents each year, the pilot is usually one of the first to be investigated for causing the crash.

 The ground crew is rarely liable for aviation accidents.
 Their job is to prepare the grounds for landing planes, a task that is really only inhibited by miscommunication.
 But such miscommunications tend to be quickly fixed without further issue.

 In some situations, the owner of the aircraft is at fault for an accident.
-Private aircrafts, for example, naturally lend the owners more responsibility in maintaining and safely flying their plane.
+Private aircraft, for example, naturally lend the owners more responsibility in maintaining and safely flying their plane.
 Failure to do so may make the aircraft owner liable for an accident.

 Aircraft manufacturers have a responsibility to design and build safe airplanes.
 Crashes that point to poor design suggest that the manufacturer is responsible for malfunctions or other issues that harm passengers.
 These oftentimes result in defective product lawsuits.

 In a lot of cases, the airline is responsible for accidents.
 Members of the airline are involved in the flight from start to end.
-As employees of the airline, oftentimes, liability falls on the airline itself, even for its employee’s mistakes.
+As employees of the airline, oftentimes, the liability falls on the airline itself, even for its employee’s mistakes.

 The Montreal Convention is a treaty adopted by the International Civil Aviation Organization in 1999.
 The agreement outlines common flying rules as well as passenger rights in the event of delays, cancellations, injuries, or lost luggage.
 The Montreal Convention established strict liability, which means that damages incurred on international flights are automatically the air carrier’s fault.
 The treaty makes it easier for passengers to prove that they have been hurt but prevents them from recovering damages for purely psychological harm (psychological maladies must be accompanied by physical injuries).